 The goal of the LCIRN Pilot and Feasibility Program is to support researchers to conduct preliminary research and data collection that will help them to secure external funding for life course intervention research.
-Each year, the LCIRN provides funding for ~5 pilot research projects.
+Each year, the LCIRN provides funding for at least 5 research projects.
 In addition to advancing the field of life course intervention research, these projects also support the work of our research nodes.

 Projects are required to meet the criteria for life course intervention research developed by the LCIRN steering committee, including being: optimization-focused, longitudinally-focused, strategically-timed, multi-level or holistic, and horizontally and vertically integrated.

 Teacher support of preschool children when they grieve, Keisha Wint, Binghamton University: Pre-K teachers lack resources to help them support grieving children.
 This intervention aims to increase teacher’s knowledge of grief and of age-appropriate communication improving their responsiveness to children’s social-emotional needs and the quality of their relationships with students.
 The pilot study will test the efficacy of the Helping Children with Loss intervention with 30 preschool teachers to change their knowledge and beliefs around grief.